5 Strategy Tips to Win Your Golf One And Done Pool

 LIV Golf players present a unique dynamic in One and Done pools.
 Due to their limited appearances on One and Done schedules, they’ll be a strong focus in Major tournaments, likely becoming highly popular picks.
 This creates both opportunities and challenges.

-Whether you consider them as your picks depends on your place in the pool standings.
+Whether you consider them your picks depends on your place in the pool standings.
 If you are trailing your pool’s leaders by a large margin, it may make more sense to fade the popular option and hope they do not win the event.
-But if you are in need of selecting a winner to rise in the standings, the opposite is true, as there are only limited opportunities to pick some of the best golfers in the world.
+But if you need to select a winner to rise in the standings, the opposite is true, as there are only limited opportunities to pick some of the best golfers in the world.

-Last year’s U.S. Open featured DeChambeau as a popular pick, and he won the tournament.
+DeChambeau was a popular pick at the 2024 U.S. Open and went on to win the tournament.
 The most significant value he added to a One and Done lineup was that tournament, and he was only available to use a few times last season.
-Those who picked him at the U.S. Open would have risen on the leaderboard in their specific contests.
+Those who picked him at that U.S. Open would have risen on the leaderboard in their specific contests.
+It was similar in 2025, when his 2nd-place finish at the PGA Championship was both a popular pick and highly valuable in most One and Done pools.

 When To Think About Strategy Adjustments

-The optimal time to think about adjusting your strategy to avoid or pick popular options when available is entry-dependent.
-Things like the distance behind a prize position, number of big events left, and how many others in your pool still have a certain golfer to pick all play a role.
+The optimal time to adjust your strategy to avoid or select popular options when available depends on the entry.
+Things like the distance behind a prize position, the number of big events left, and how many others in your pool still have a certain golfer to pick all play a role.

-That said, Memorial Day is probably a pretty good time to assess where you stand and think about any strategy shifts.
-The stretch of big June events that starts with The Memorial, followed two weeks later by the U.S. Open, and then the Travelers Championship represent three of the bigger money events.
+That said, Memorial Day is probably a pretty good time to assess where you stand and consider any strategy shifts.
+The stretch of big June events that starts with The Memorial, followed two weeks later by the U.S. Open, and then the Travelers Championship, comprises three of the bigger-money events.

 5) Do Not Surrender

-Finally, what is possibly the most important piece of advice in One and Done Pools: Don’t Surrender when there are still holes left to play.
+Finally, what is possibly the most essential advice in One and Done Pools: Don’t surrender when holes are left to play.

-There’s a saying in sports, that the best ability is availability.
-The corollary for One and Done pools is that the best ability is simply showing up each week to put in a pick.
+There’s a saying in sports that the best ability is availability.
+The corollary to one-and-done pools is that the best ability is simply showing up each week to make a pick.

-We are astounded, in looking through historical One and Done pool pick data, at the number of entries that fail to get picks in, or simply give up when early results do not go their way.
-It’s a not insignificant number, and players who exhibit such behavior make contests +EV for you if you just stay the course.
+Looking through historical One and Done pool pick data, we are astounded by the number of entries that fail to get picks in.
+Either that, or they give up when early results do not go their way.
+It’s not an insignificant number, and players who exhibit such behavior make contests +EV if you stay the course.

-In one pool we analyzed about 10% of the starting entries were not making a pick in the tournament halfway through the schedule!
+In one pool we analyzed, about 10% of the starting entries did not make a pick in the tournament by the halfway point of the schedule!

 Have a Routine

-Unlike NFL survivor pools, where you can get eliminated by a single unlucky play, in One and Done pools you are alive until you can no longer mathematically catch the leaders.
-And just a few lucky picks can mean the difference between finishing in front of thousands of entries or being middle of the pack.
-In that situation, just showing up matters a lot.
+Unlike NFL survivor pools, where you can get eliminated by a single unlucky play, in One and Done pools, you are alive until you can no longer mathematically catch the leaders.
+And just a few lucky picks can mean the difference between finishing in front of thousands of entries or being in the middle of the pack, and in that situation, just showing up matters a lot.

-Of course, everyone would rather get off to a hot start and hit some winners early, and yes, that’s always a better outcome.
-But winning entries can get their winners from any part of the tour calendar.
-Every entry is going to have stretches of poor performances, and in most weeks, the golfer you pick won’t be in contention on Sunday.
+Of course, everyone would instead get off to a hot start and hit some winners early, and yes, that’s always a better outcome.
+However, winning entries can come from any part of the tour calendar.
+Every entry will have stretches of poor performances, and in most weeks, the golfer you pick won’t be in contention on Sunday.

-If you’re going to play a One and Done, make sure you go into the contest understanding these dynamics, and develop a routine to get your picks in week in and week out.
+If you’re going to play a Golf One and Done league, make sure you understand these dynamics before the contest and develop a routine for getting your picks in week in and week out.

 Get the PoolGenius Advantage

-We also asked our first-year subscribers of the One and Done Picks to tell us how they did.
-Collectively, they reported winning a prize in over 20% of One And Done pools they played in.
+We also asked our One and Done Picks subscribers to tell us how they did after each season.
+Collectively, 35% reported finishing in the money in a One And Done pool in 2024, and 43% in 2025.

 Golf One And Done Picks

-Get an edge in your golf One and Done contest with customized pick advice and data-driven tools.
+Get an edge in your One And Done Pool with our customized picks and tools.
 Free access available.

 Learn MoreGet Picks Now